durrjp/CarDealershipDashboard/README.md

 ## Running the App Locally

 1. Clone repo to your machine
-2. if you do not have json serve installed you will need to install it using the command:
+2. If you do not have json serve installed you will need to install it using the command:
 ``` bash
 npm install -g json-server
 ```